Firefighters slow growth of California blaze near Yosemite

 “It just seemed like it was above our house and coming our way really quickly,” Reynolds-Brown told KCRA-TV.

-Gov. Gavin Newsom proclaimed a state of emergency for Mariposa County due to the fire’s effects.
+Gov. Gavin Newsom proclaimed a state of emergency for Mariposa County because of the fire’s effects.

 Flames destroyed at least 10 residential and commercial structures and damaged five others, Cal Fire said.
 Assessment teams were moving through mountain towns to check for additional damage, Fouts said.